Guy Reschenthaler: 2018 general

-2020
+2020 general

 Reschenthaler ran for reelection.
 He defeated the Democratic nominee, U.S. Marine Corps veteran William Marx, with 64.7% of the vote.

-On December 31, 2020, Reschenthaler and seven other Republican U.S. representatives from Pennsylvania said they would oppose the certification of Pennsylvania’s electors when Congress met to count electoral votes in the 2020 presidential election on January 6, 2021.
+On December 31, 2020, Reschenthaler and seven other Republican U.S. representatives from Pennsylvania said they would oppose the certification of Pennsylvania's electors when Congress met to count electoral votes in the 2020 presidential election on January 6, 2021.
 The eight claimed that state officials had illegally allowed the counting of mail-in ballots that were received after Election Day but postmarked by November 3.
 According to NBC Philadelphia news and the Pennsylvania Capital-Star, this was not proven.

-Reschentaler was also among those who signed an amicus brief to a lawsuit filed by Texas's attorney general seeking to throw out federal election results in key swing states, including Pennsylvania.
+Reschentaler was also among those who signed an amicus brief to a lawsuit filed by Texas's attorney general (Texas v.
+Pennsylvania) seeking to throw out federal election results in key swing states, including Pennsylvania.

 Reschenthaler, who represents the southwest corner of Pennsylvania, was one of 147 Republican representatives and senators to vote against certifying the presidential election results.